Bylaws

 Section 6.
 Remote Participation

-Directors may participate by telephone or video conference if permitted by law, and such participation shall constitute presence in person.
+Directors may participate in a meeting by telephone or video conference, if permitted by law, provided that all participants can hear one another.
+Participation by such means shall constitute presence in person.

 Section 7.
 Action Without Meeting

-Any action required or permitted at a meeting may be taken without a meeting if all directors consent in writing, as allowed by law.
+Any action required or permitted to be taken at a meeting of the Board may be taken without a meeting if all directors consent in writing.
+Such written consent shall be filed with the minutes of the proceedings of the Board and shall have the same force and effect as a unanimous vote.

 Article V — Committees